zupit-it/pipeline-templates/docs/GROUPED_STEP_WORKFLOWS.md

 **django-step-tests.yml** is the reusable workflow to run and check that all tests pass.
 If all tests pass, it then generates the coverage and save it as artifact so that it is available for tools like Sonarqube.

-*This workflow uses a python docker image, hence remember to use labels to match runners specific for docker.*
+*This workflow uses a python Docker image, hence remember to use labels to match runners specific for docker.*

 It requires these inputs:
 - LABELS: the *labels* to select the correct *github-runner* that will execute this workflow.
 The format is a stringified JSON list of labels.